ConnorGleason20/PatchBot/README.md

 ## Requirements

-PatchBot was made in Pycharm and all of the requirements will be in a seperate `.txt` file.
+PatchBot was made in Pycharm and all of the requirements will be in a separate `.txt` file.

 ### How to Run PatchBot